~ 6 MIN READ

 Want to get your entire team executing your strategic plan?
 Download our free guide to learn how to communicate your strategy and engage employees.

-Here’s how we define corporate vs. business strategy:
+Here’s how we define corporate vs. business plan:

 Corporate strategy is an organization’s high-level plan of action, defining its intended direction and long-term goals for the next three to five years.
 A corporate strategy factors in the organization’s primary goals and growth objectives, how business units can add more value and contribute, and the timing/pace of growth.